ajgiuliani/MSj.jl/docs/src/manual.md

 ```
 The `method` argument allows choosing the algorithm.

+#### Top Hat
+This filter is based Top Hat transform used in image processing ([wikipedia](https://en.wikipedia.org/wiki/Top-hat_transform), [Sauve et al. (2004)](https://pdfs.semanticscholar.org/c04c/afc9b2670edd1ea38f0f724cadbe2ec321e9.pdf).
+The region onto which the operation is performed is set using the `region`field of the [`msJ.TopHat`](@ref).
+This filter removes every structure from the input which are smaller in size than the structuring element.
+Usually a region of 100 points is enough.This filter is fast and works quite well on large and complex backgrounds.

 #### Iterative polynomial smoothing algorithm (IPSA)
 The default algorithm is the IPSA for iterative polynomial smoothing algorithm ([Wang et al. (2017)](https://doi.org/10.1177/0003702816670915).
 This iterative algorithm use a zero ordre Savinsly and Golay smoothing to estimate a background.
 Then a new input, constructed by taking the minimum of either the original spectrum or the background, is smooth again.
 The process is repeated until the maximum iteration is reached or when the background does not change much.
 The termination criteria has been changed from the original paper.

-#### Top Hat
-This filter is based Top Hat transform used in image processing ([wikipedia](https://en.wikipedia.org/wiki/Top-hat_transform), [Sauve et al. (2004)](https://pdfs.semanticscholar.org/c04c/afc9b2670edd1ea38f0f724cadbe2ec321e9.pdf).
-The region onto which the operation is performed is set using the `region`field of the [`msJ.TopHat`](@ref).
-This implementation uses the tophat finction from the `ImageMorphology` Julia package.
-This filter is fast and works quite well on large background and complex but it seems that the intensity are affected.

 ##### Locally weighted error sum of squares regression (LOESS)
 The LOESS family of algorithm is based on non-parametric linear [local regression](https://en.wikipedia.org/wiki/Local_regression) where the regression is weighted to reduced the influence of more distant data.
 We use here the iterative robust estimation procedure where the weights are updated with a bisquare function of the median of the residuals.